Amy Grant: Personal life

 On June 19, 1982, Grant married fellow Christian musician Gary Chapman.
 Their marriage produced three children.
 In March 1999 she filed for divorce from Chapman.
 On March 10, 2000, Grant married country singer-songwriter Vince Gill, who had been previously married to country singer Janis Oliver of Sweethearts of the Rodeo.
 Grant and Gill have one daughter together, Corrina Grant Gill, born March 12, 2001.

 In the November 1999 CCM Magazine, Grant explained why she left Chapman and married Gill:

 I didn't get a divorce because 'I had a great marriage and then along came Vince Gill.'
 Gary and I had a rocky road from day one.
 I think what was so hard—and this is (what) one of our counselors said—sometimes an innocent party can come into a situation, and they're like a big spotlight.
 What they do is reveal, by comparison, the painful dynamics that are already in existence.

 In June 2020, Grant had an open-heart surgery to repair partial anomalous pulmonary venous return (PAPVR), a congenital heart condition.

-In July 2022, Grant was hospitalized in Nashville following a bicycle accident and, on doctors’ advice, postponed several concert dates while she recovered.
+In July 2022, Grant was hospitalized in Nashville following a bicycle accident and, on doctors' advice, postponed several concert dates while she recovered.

 Public views and perception

 Along with praise for her contributions to the contemporary Christian genre, Grant has also generated controversy within the Christian community, from "complaints that she was too worldly and too sexy" to a "barrage of condemnation" following her divorce and remarriage.

 In an interview early in her career, Grant stated, "I have a healthy sense of right and wrong, but sometimes, for example, using foul, exclamation-point words among friends can be good for a laugh."
-The article which was based on that interview was constructed in such a manner so as to make it appear as though Grant condoned premarital sex.
+The article based on that interview was constructed to make it appear as though Grant condoned premarital sex.
 Later Grant reflected on how the article misrepresented her views, stating: "We probably talked for two hours about sexual purity, but when the interview finally came out he worded it in such a way that it sounded like I condoned premarital sex.
-So I picked up that article and thought, 'You've made me say something I've never said, and you've totally disregarded two hours of Bible put in one flippant comment that I made about a moan.
+So I picked up that article and thought, 'You've made me say something I've never said, and you've totally disregarded two hours of Bible to put in one flippant comment that I made about a moan.